benjamin421/thebenjamin/content/saintlouis.md

 If you like graffiti art, we have a unique walking path called Mural Mile which as the name indicates, is a mile long stretch of flood wall along the Mississippi River which consists of a number of different graffiti art displays along the path.
 The only other thing like it I've ever been to is the stetch of graffiti art on the Berlin wall in Germany.

 ### Flowers
-Botanical Gardens are a hit depending on the time of year.
+Our Botanical Gardens is a hit depending on the time of year.
 Even in winter that have a unique display of glass art that comes around seasonaly and in the summer for a stretch they do free concerts every Wednesday.

 ### Chess
 Do you like Chess?
 We're the chess capital of the United States.
 You can go see the world's biggest chess piece, the world chess hall of fame, and a chess club with grandmasters on staff all on the same street in the Central West End.